Searching the net for interesting blogs & podcasts. Generated with SDXL

 Even if the person is less well known, it’s unlikely that they’ve only appeared on one other podcast, YouTube channel, and so on.

-For example, say you see an interesting guest on Lex Friedman podcast.
+For example, say you see an interesting guest on Lex Fridman podcast.
 Check out their website, socials, or other resources.
 What other podcasts or YouTube channels have they been on?
 Have they been a guest writer on other blogs?

 This network-hoping helps find more communities and hub-sources and thus, greatly expands types of sources you find.